UCSF-CBI/c4/docs/howto/install-from-source.md

 [alice@{{ site.devel.name }} samtools-1.14]$
 ```

 Make sure there are no compilation errors.
 If you get errors at this stage, it could be because the `gcc` compiler is too old.
-If that happens, try using a newer compiler version following the instructions in Section 'Too old compiler?' below.
+If that happens, try to use a newer compiler version following the instructions in Section 'Too old compiler?' below.

 ### Step 3 - Installation

-If we got this far, all we have to do is to install the software we just configured and built to its final destination, which was specified in the configure step.
+If we got this far, all we have to do is to install the software, we just configured and built, to its final destination, which was specified in the configure step.
 All we have to do now is:

 ```sh
 [alice@{{ site.devel.name }} samtools-1.14]$ make install